timschott/interview-prep/ds/ml-conceptual.md

   * use a very sensitive cost function to artificially balance the training process
     * you can do this w/ SVM
   * use a metric besides accuracy (F1 that takes false negatives into account for example)
+    * because accuracy for an imbalanced data set doesn't show that you're learning anything
+      * if labels are 99% class A and your classifier returns "A" it is going to be accurate 99% of the time

 ## Model Evaluation